IFRC Disaster Response Emergency Fund

 About IFRC-DREF

-IFRC-DREF is one of the oldest humanitarian pooled funds for emergency response to small and medium disasters.
+First used in Colombia’s 1979 flood relief efforts, IFRC-DREF is one of the oldest humanitarian pooled funds for emergency response to small and medium-sized disasters.

-Originally designed to address small and medium-sized disasters, the fund has evolved to include anticipatory action.
-This approach of acting before a disaster allows us to respond even more effectively to different crises saves more lives and livelihoods, minimizes impact, and alleviates suffering.
+Originally designed to respond to small- and medium-sized disasters, the fund has evolved to include support for anticipatory action.
+Acting before a disaster allows us to respond even more effectively to different crises — saving more lives and livelihoods, minimizing impact, and preventing suffering.

 IFRC-DREF in detail